yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 #### Direct communication

 The simplest approach for handling requests between these components is to have them communicate directly.
-Here's an illustration of this:
+Here's an illustration:

 <div style="text-align:center"><img src="/assets/service_meshes1.png" alt="service mesh simple" width="400"/></div>

-The requests represented by the arrows are often made using [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), but might use a specialized, binary protocol instead, e.g. when using something like [Apache Thrift](http://thrift.apache.org/).
+Each arrow represents a request from a client to a server.
+These requests are typically implemented with [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), but might use a specialized, binary protocol instead, e.g. when using something like [Apache Thrift](http://thrift.apache.org/).
 The underlying bytes can be encrypted but are often not since this would require the clients and servers to